-For the past year, I’ve been experimenting with Facebook Messenger marketing and Facebook Messenger chatbots and my results have been nothing short of incredible.
+In the past year, I implemented a Facebook chatbot on both my blog and my ecommerce store and my results have been nothing short of incredible.

 Right now, my Facebook messenger marketing numbers are blowing my email marketing numbers out of the water.

 - My open rates are 5X better than email

 - My click through rates are 8X better than email

 - My revenue per subscriber is about 3.5X better than email

 Pretty amazing right?
 These ridiculous results remind me of how email marketing used to be 10 years ago before EVERYONE started sending emails and saturating people’s inboxes.

 Over time, I fully anticipate that Facebook chatbots will suffer a similar fate but for now, it’s a great time to jump in.

 Currently, over a billion people are using Facebook Messenger!